-Ahoo ahoo – Eiderducks and people exchanging cultures
+Ahoo Ahoo – Eiderducks and people exchanging cultures, Selvær, Norway

-This Nest will take place in Hysværet in May 2022 where the artists will meet and work together for 10 days.
+This Nest will take place in Selvær in May 2022 where the artists and biologist will work together for 10 days.
 The outcome will be shown at the Vega Heritage Centre and later included in the exhibitions of The Conference of the Birds .

 Curator for this Nest is Eva Bakkeslett

 It seems we cannot find what you are looking for.
 Perhaps searching can help.